shruthits02/Python_project/README.md

   <img src="https://github.com/shruthits02/Python_project/assets/147556178/fde21cb5-31c8-4da3-81d4-9106c4314c2d">
 </p>

-## :cinema: Movie Rating statistics Analysis with Visualization
+## :cinema: Movie Rating statistics Analysis with Visualization :bar_chart:

 In this analysis, we delve into the distribution of movie ratings for a set of movies.
 We explore the dataset, calculate key statistics, and visualize the distribution to gain insights into how these movies are rated.
 The dataset consists of movie ratings on a scale of 1 to 10, and our goal is to understand the central tendencies and spread of these ratings.